Advising and registration for the Spring 2018 semester for undergraduates in degree programs will take place October 23 - November 15.

-- Review the Spring 2014 Class Schedule on KnightVision ("Search for Sections," under "Registration") when it becomes available.
+- Review the Spring 2018 Class Schedule on KnightVision ("Search for Sections," under "Registration") This schedule will be available in early October.

 - Click on the course titles for courses you're interested in to check for prerequisites and restrictions.